anthony-spedaliere/PLONK-implementation-test/README.md

    - Outputs the final product (x4)
    - Demonstrates basic arithmetic operations in Circom

-2. **Membership Circuit** (`2_circuit/membershipInclusion.circom`):
+2. **Membership Circuit** (`2_circuit/MembershipInclusion.circom`):

-The `membershipInclusion.circom` circuit allows users to prove they are members of a group without revealing their password or identity.
+The `MembershipInclusion.circom` circuit allows users to prove they are members of a group without revealing their password or identity.
 It combines password hashing with Merkle tree verification to create an efficient and privacy-preserving membership system.

 ## How It Works